samdze/godot-launcher/README.md

 ```

 ## Compiling native libraries
-A SCons 3.5+ installation is needed.
+A SCons 3.5+ installation is needed.<br>
 The steps below are assumed to be performed on a GameShell (armv7) device.

-Build the Godot GDNative bindings found in library/godot-cpp inside the repository:
+Build the Godot GDNative bindings found in library/godot-cpp inside the repository:<br>
 https://github.com/godotengine/godot-cpp/tree/3.2#compiling-the-c-bindings-library

 Then compile the native window manager library; inside the library directory: